AdobeDocs/workfront.en/help/administration-and-setup/the-new-workfront-experience/what's-new-in-the-new-design.md

-# New `Adobe Workfront` experience release activity
+# New Adobe Workfront experience release activity

-Following are some key enhancements made in `the new Adobe Workfront experience`, many of which are based on your feedback.
+Following are some key enhancements made in the new Adobe Workfront experience, many of which are based on your feedback.
 This list does not include all bug fixes and enhancements.

 <!--
 Future